torvalds/linux/Documentation/arm/samsung-s3c24xx/cpufreq.rst

 ---------

- The SLOW mode where the PLL is turned off altogether and the system is fed by the external crystal input is currently not supported.
+ The SLOW mode where the PLL is turned off altogether and the system is fed by the external crystal input is currently yest supported.